magisterquis/shmore/README.md

 # Source shmore.
 . ./shmore.subr

 # Note how many tests will be run.
-Not strictly necessary but prevents missing
+This isn't strictly necessary but gives us
+# a warning if we inadvertently add or remove a test.
+It also makes prove a
-# or extra tests as well as makes prove a bit less boring to watch.
+# bit less boring to watch.
 tap_plan 3

 # Simplest test is to make sure a previous command worked.